-The European Union proposed changes to ease licensing rules that prevent Internet music stores, including Apple Inc. (AAPL)’s iTunes, from selling digital music across the 27-nation bloc.
+The European Union proposed changes to ease licensing rules that prevent Internet music stores, including Apple Inc. (AAPL:US)’s iTunes, from selling digital music across the 27-nation bloc.

 Royalty-collection societies could be forced under the draft rules to transfer their revenue-gathering activities to rivals if they lack the technical capacity to license music to Internet services in multiple countries.

 Music copyright licenses are granted on a national basis in the EU so consumers can only download music from an iTunes store in their home country.
 The EU has sought to promote pan-European licensing for years, and the commission issued an antitrust decision in 2008 against national agencies that collect royalties on behalf of artists.

 Under current rules, European consumers “have less access to innovative services,” EU Internal Market Commissioner Michel Barnier said today.
 “It’s not surprising that young consumers look elsewhere than the legal” online music stores.

 Collection societies also face more oversight and must report quickly to musicians on the royalties they’ve collected under the draft rules, which need the support of EU governments and lawmakers before becoming law.